jupyterlab/hatch-jupyter-builder/README.md

 ## Local Development

-To test this package along locally with another package, use the following:
+To test this package locally with another package, use the following:

 ```toml
 [tool.hatch.build.hooks.jupyter-builder]